BSIE in Industrial Engineering

 Degree Program Description

-The Bachelor of Science In Industrial engineering has a curriculum similar to all engineering students during the first two years.
-The objective of this curriculum is to give the student a rigorous foundation in mathematics, natural sciences, basic engineering sciences, applied probability and computer science, as well as a complementary and meaningful exposure to the humanities and social sciences.
-The curriculum prepares the student to practice in an ethical and professional manner, to serve as well as benefit from the engineering profession, and to continue the learning of and the contribution to the advancement of industrial and manufacturing systems engineering concepts.
+The Bachelor of Science in Industrial Engineering has a core engineering curriculum during the first two years.
+The objective of this curriculum is to give the student a rigorous foundation in mathematics, natural sciences, basic engineering sciences, applied probability, and computer science, as well as a complementary and meaningful exposure to the humanities and social sciences.

 Major Program Requirements